AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 >
 >This step applies to both advertisers and publishers.

-Use the Real-Time CDP Collaboration UI to activate audiences to either your Experience Platform instance or a cloud destination.
+Use the Collaboration UI to activate audiences to either your Experience Platform instance or a cloud destination.

 ### Option A: Activate to Experience Platform